$k$-Sum Decomposition of Strongly Unimodular Matrices: A -sum Decomposition of Strongly Unimodular Matrices

-The following two results (Lemmata~\ref{lem_ew} and~\ref{lem_su22}) can be obtained easily from the definition of SU matrices and the fact that TU matrices are closed under deletions of rows and columns.
+The following two results (Lemmas~\ref{lem_ew} and~\ref{lem_su22}) can be obtained easily from the definition of SU matrices and the fact that TU matrices are closed under deletions of rows and columns~\cite{NemWols:1988}.
 The proof of Lemma~\ref{lem_ew} is straightforward and is ommited. \begin{lemma} Every submatrix of a strongly unimodular matrix is strongly unimodular. \end{lemma}

-\begin{lemma} A $\{0,\pm{1}\}$ TU matrix having at most two nonzeros in every column (row) is SU. \end{lemma} \begin{proof} Let $A$ be a TU matrix with at most two nonzeros in every column.
-The case in which $A$ has two nonzeros in every row can be handled in much the same way.
-Let us change a nonzero of column $i$ of $A$ and call $A'$ the matrix so-obtained.
-Now every submatrix of $A'$ either is equal to the corresponding submatrix of $A$; or we can expand the determinant of the submatrix of $A'$ along column $i$ (which has one nonzero being $\pm{1}$) and observe that the determinant of $A'$ is actually equal, up to $\pm{1}$ scaling, to the determinant of a submatrix of $A$.
-Thus, in all cases the determinant of any submatrix of $A'$ is $\{0,\pm{1}\}$ and therefore $A$ is SU. \end{proof}
+\begin{lemma} A TU matrix having at most two non-zeros in every column (row) is SU. \end{lemma} \begin{proof} Let $A$ be a TU matrix with at most two non-zeros in every column.
+The case in which $A$ has two non-zeros in every row can be handled in much the same way.
+Let us set a nonzero of column $i$ of $A$ to $0$ and call $A'$ the matrix so-obtained.
+Now every submatrix of $A'$ either is equal to the corresponding submatrix of $A$; or we can expand the determinant of the submatrix of $A'$ along column $i$ (which has at most one nonzero being $\pm{1}$) and observe that the determinant of $A'$ is actually equal, up to $\pm{1}$ scaling, to the determinant of a submatrix of $A$. \end{proof}

-As shown in the following result, strongly unimodular matrices are closed under some matrix operations. \begin{lemma} Strongly unimodular matrices are closed under the following operations: \begin{itemize} \item [(i)] transposing, \item[(ii)] adding a zero row or column, \item [(iii)] adding a unit column or a unit row, and \item [(iv)] repeating a column or a row \end{itemize} \end{lemma} \begin{proof} Part (i) is trivial since the determinant of any submatrix remains unchanged under transposing.
-For (ii), the addition of a zero column (row) to a matrix $A$ results to a matrix $A'$ which is TU, since TU matrices are closed under the addition of a zero column (row).
-Furthermore, the replacement of any nonzero of $A'$ by a zero has to take place to the submatrix $A$ of it.
+As shown in the following result, SU matrices are closed under fundamental matrix operations. \begin{lemma} SU matrices are closed under the following operations: \begin{itemize} \item [(i)] transposing, \item[(ii)] adding a zero row or column, \item [(iii)] adding a unit column or a unit row, and \item [(iv)] repeating a column or a row \end{itemize} \end{lemma} \begin{proof} Part (i) is trivial since the determinant of any submatrix remains unchanged under transposing.
+For (ii), let $A'$ be the matrix obtained from the addition of a zero row or column to a matrix $A$.Clearly, the replacement of any nonzero of $A'$ by a zero has to take place to the submatrix of $A'$ which is equal to $A$.
 But $A$ is SU and therefore we have that the matrix so-obtained is a TU matrix plus a zero column (row).
-The result now follows from the fact that TU matrices are closed under the addition of a zero row (column).
+The result now follows from the fact that TU matrices are closed under the addition of a zero row or column~\cite{Schrijver:86}.